pcaston/OpenPeerPower.github.io/source/_integrations/bmw_connected_drive.markdown

 ---
 title: BMW Connected Drive
-description: Instructions on how to setup your BMW Connected Drive account with Home Assistant.
+description: Instructions on how to setup your BMW Connected Drive account with Open Peer Power.
 ha_category:
   - Car
   - Binary Sensor